715209/livestreaming-website/README.md

 # livestreaming-website

-Just a livestreaming website for fun.
+Just making a livestreaming website for fun.

 Will probably change the name later.